 Once you log in, you will gain access to the chat interface, allowing you to type any commands you desire.
 Before you begin interacting, you will find sample questions and commands in English.
 However, if Spanish or any other language is more comfortable for you, it can also be used and will respond in your language of preference.

-It is important to note that anything you write on OpenIA may be monitored and reviewed by the ChatGPT development team.
-Therefore, avoid including sensitive information or requests related to criminal activity, even if it is in jest.
+Note that anything you write on OpenIA may be monitored and reviewed by the ChatGPT development team.
+Therefore, avoid including sensitive information or requests related to criminal activity, even if it’s in jest.

 Ask the tool to write a story, poem, essay, or even a song.
 You can also use it if you need ideas for a project or help solve a problem.